GoWired/GoWired-Project/README.md

-Tis is software for **GetWired Home Automation Modules by Domatic**, open home automation hardware previously released at [openhardware.io](https://www.openhardware.io/user/2098#view=projects).
+This is a repository of **GetWired**, RS485 & MySensors based, open source home automation hardware previously released at [openhardware.io](https://www.openhardware.io/user/2098#view=projects).
 Soon it will take part in a **[crowdfunding campaign](https://www.crowdsupply.com/domatic/getwired)**.
 We will be very grateful for any kind of support.

 ## Features
 - MySensors library for communication through RS485 protocol,